sibishan/azure-ai-chatbot/README.md

 - azure
 page_type: sample
 urlFragment: simple-flask-server-appservice
----
+--- -->

+# Build an AI Chatbot workshops

+This workshop will take us through how to use Azure OpenAI in Python.
+Then we'll progress to deploying a web app (more instructions on how to deploy a web app are below).

+Start by using the file python_rag.ipynb for the workshop instructions.

+This repo has been cloned from a Simple Flask App repo so that all of the devops stuff is already set up, if you want to deploy it. (more instructions on how to deploy a web app are below).

-# Simple Flask App on Azure App Service
+## Simple Flask App on Azure App Service

 This repository includes a very simple Python Flask web site, made for demonstration purposes only.

-## Opening the project
+### Opening the project

 This project has [Dev Container support](https://code.visualstudio.com/docs/devcontainers/containers), so it will be be setup automatically if you open it in Github Codespaces or in local VS Code with the [Dev Containers extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers).